enkidevs/curriculum/python/core/classes-i/class-definition-syntax.md

 category: must-know

+standards:
+  py.object-oriented.3: 10

 notes: >
   Possible intro to classes/oop workout for beginners.

   Notes by Vasudev: The insight content is too small to stand alone.
 It should